-archive_name: The name of the archive in the boot image (e.g., "ip.exe", "dict.str")
+"archive_name" is the name of the archive in the boot image (e.g., "atmc.exe", "dict.str")

 The return value is the address where archive has been loaded.
 This is an memory segment which is owned by the calling gate.
 Zero is returned if there were any errors.